Anthropomorphism: Animals

+However, despite these potential benefits for empathy and prosocial behavior, research indicates that anthropomorphism can also have negative consequences for animal welfare and species conservation.
+Treating wild animals as humans, such as dressing them in clothes, feeding them human diets, or keeping them in strict domestic settings, suppresses their natural biological needs and can mask clear signs of suffering.
+Furthermore, species-specific behaviors are often misinterpreted by the general public; for instance, facial expressions indicating fear, stress, or submission in primates are frequently misinterpreted as "smiles" of happiness.
+On a broader scale, this distorted and romanticized representation of wild animals, particularly on social media, normalizes keeping exotic animals as pets.
+This directly increases illegal wildlife trafficking networks and weakens global conservation efforts by creating the false illusion that endangered species live happily outside their natural habitats.

 In science

 In science, the use of anthropomorphic language that suggests animals have intentions and emotions has traditionally been deprecated as indicating a lack of objectivity.
 Biologists have been warned to avoid assumptions that animals share any of the same mental, social, and emotional capacities of humans, and to rely instead on strictly observable evidence.
 In 1927 Ivan Pavlov wrote that animals should be considered "without any need to resort to fantastic speculations as to the existence of any possible subjective states".
 More recently, The Oxford companion to animal behaviour (1987) advised that "one is well advised to study the behaviour rather than attempting to get at any underlying emotion".
-Some scientists, like William M Wheeler (writing apologetically of his use of anthropomorphism in 1911), have used anthropomorphic language in metaphor to make subjects more humanly comprehensible or memorable.
-(Note: In 1911, Wheeler wrote: "The larval insect is, if I may be permitted to lapse for a moment into anthropomorphism, a sluggish, greedy, self-centred creature, while the adult is industrious, abstemious and highly altruistic...")
+Some scientists have used anthropomorphic language (apologetically) in metaphor to make subjects more humanly comprehensible or memorable.
+For example, in 1911, Wheeler wrote: "The larval insect is, if I may be permitted to lapse for a moment into anthropomorphism, a sluggish, greedy, self-centred creature, while the adult is industrious, abstemious and highly altruistic..."

 Despite the impact of Charles Darwin's ideas in The Expression of the Emotions in Man and Animals (Konrad Lorenz in 1965 called him a "patron saint" of ethology) ethology has generally focused on behavior, not on emotion in animals.

 Even insects play together, as has been described by that excellent observer, P. Huber, who saw ants chasing and pretending to bite each other, like so many puppies.